 The Corporate Benefit Funding segment handles investment management for large employers that offer retirement benefits, including pension closeouts and specialized life insurance products used to fund such benefit plans.
 Corporate Benefit Funding accounted for 13% of revenue in 2015.

 The company also services a number of long-term care insurance policies.

 The company operates in the Americas and Asia, and in Europe, the Middle East, and Africa (EMEA).
-In Latin America it operates in Argentina, Brazil, Chile, Colombia, Mexico, and Uruguay (which the bulk of regional revenues coming from Mexico, Chile, and Argentina).
+In Latin America it operates in Argentina, Brazil, Chile, Colombia, Ecuador, Mexico, and Uruguay (with the bulk of regional revenues coming from Mexico, Chile, and Argentina).

-MetLife operates in more than 30 countries across EMEA.
-The company's biggest operations are in France, Poland, the UAE, and the UK.
+MetLife operates in 26 countries across EMEA.
+The segment's biggest operations are in Poland, the Persian Gulf, and Russia.